 “I know I’m not what you expected for your daughter.
 But I would never harm her.”

-“Daddy, no,” Akira said as she tugged on her father’s pant leg.
+“Daddy, no,” Akira said, tugging on her father’s pant leg.

 Wolfric glared at the man.
-He didn’t know which he was angrier about.
+He did not know which he was angrier about.
 Being called a pervert, or the fact that he talks so of his own daughter.
-Many have had Empty Vessels as children, but sometimes they gain their powers when they’re older, and sometimes not.
-He growled as he glared up at the Warrior.
+Many have had Empty Vessels as children, but sometimes they gain their powers when they are older, and sometimes not.
+Wolfric growled and glared up at the Warrior.

 “This man accosted my daughter,” the Warrior said, pointing at Wolfric.

 Wolfric looked at the little girl.
 She had to be no more than maybe two years old.
 She was smart and had a good vocabulary.
 That alone showed she had potential as a Havent.
-She’s just a late bloomer.
+She is just a late bloomer.

 The Warrior turned to Akira and looked to want to slap her.
 But stopped himself when he remembered where he was.

-Akira’s mother gasped as she looked at Wolfric.
-But it can’t be.
-She’s an Empty Vessel.
+Akira’s mother gasped and stared at Wolfric.
+But it cannot be.
+She is an Empty Vessel.
 Her Warrior would sense their daughter’s Havent, wouldn’t he?

-She dreamed of her Wolfie saving her from her daddy and taking her away to a land covered in snow, and she got to eat candy all day, and Wolfie read her stories at night.
-Just like Mommy used to do until Daddy beat her and told her a soulless Empty Vessel, doesn’t get Storytime.
+She dreamed of her Wolfie saving her from her daddy and taking her away to a land covered in snow.
+She got to eat candy all day, and Wolfie read her stories at night.
+Just like Mommy used to do until Daddy beat her and told her a soulless Empty Vessel does not get Storytime.

 He closed his eyes.
-He’d told his brothers what had happened, and they’d been thrilled that he has finally found his Havent.
+He had told his brothers what had happened, and they had been thrilled that he has finally found his Havent.
 And angry about the child’s father.
 Why doesn’t Akira’s mother protect her?
 And where the fuck is her other Warriors?

-Akira walked beside her mother as they headed to her pre-school, she was the youngest in her class and the smartest.
+Akira walked beside her mother as they headed to her pre-school; she was the youngest in her class and the smartest.
 She saw a shadow and turned.
-Something big was following them, but she didn’t feel any fear from it.
-Her little heart pitter-pattered as she watched the giant shadow.
-Then she saw him.
+Something big was following them, but she did not feel any fear.
+Her little heart pitter-pattered as she watched the giant shadow, then she saw him.